siddhantmahajani/Stock_Price_Analysis/README.md

 yfinance: Yahoo Finance library to get data about companies stocks.
 plotly: To visualise the data.
 pandas: To read data from csv and filter out results.
+flask: To get input from website and display graph on the browser

 To install the libraries use pip install <library_name> i.e. pip install pandas.